-In my job as a makeup artist and personal stylist, I come across many brides-to-be who have never worn or have worn very little makeup, so they tend to approach the process apprehensively.
-Before I go any further let me state this, "every bride should wear makeup!"
+I often come across many brides-to-be who have never worn or have worn very little makeup, so they tend to approach the process apprehensively.
+My personal opinion, "every bride should wear makeup!"
 Read Wedding Day Beauty.

 My Bridal Makeup Tips